 PR Bonds Defined

-Court judges grant PR Bonds, or a Personal Recognizance bonds, after the complete review of an inmate’s case and criminal history during a pretrial hearing.
+Court judges grant PR Bonds, or Personal Recognizance bonds, after the complete review of an inmate’s case and criminal history during a pretrial hearing.
 The granting of PR Bonds indicates that the court judge has determined that the inmate isn’t a threat to the community.
-It may also indicate that the individual has ties to the community that would prevent him or her from leaving the area (e.g., a stable job, a student, an active community member, etc.)
+It may also suggest that the individual has ties to the community that would prevent him or her from leaving the area (e.g., a stable job, a student, an active community member, etc.)

-Contacting a traditional bondsman like McRae Bail Bonds may be your best option, but if you would prefer a PR Bond there are several red line items you must know about.
+Contacting a traditional bondsman like McRae Bail Bonds may be your best option, but if you would prefer a PR Bond, there are several red-line items you must know about.

 3 Facts About PR Bonds You Need To Know

 - Longer Wait Time In Jail – The inmate must participate in a pretrial interview before obtaining a PR Bond, prolonging the jail release time.
 Additionally, personal references must be brought to prove that the inmate is a stable community member.

 - Only Judges Can Grant PR Bonds – A court judge is the only individual who can approve and grant a PR Bond, despite an inmate having a lawyer speak on his or her behalf.
 The jail release time is at the mercy of the judge’s schedule and the number of cases he/she has to review.
 Timeframes for court judges do not necessarily work in the inmate’s favor.
 Still, if you call a traditional bail bondsman in San Antonio, you may only be required to submit your approval and signature.
 This is dependent upon the type of bail bond you choose.
 Call McRae Bail Bonds at (210) 463-5561 for more detailed information.